Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: Broader Impact

 \section{Broader Impact}

-Image restoration (IR) is a foundational task with widespread applications across photography, remote sensing, surveillance, autonomous driving, medical imaging, and scientific visualization.
-By proposing a unified and efficient framework capable of handling diverse degradation types with minimal computational cost, our work has the potential to benefit a wide range of real-world scenarios where image quality is compromised due to environmental or hardware constraints.
-The lightweight design of MIRAGE enables deployment on resource-limited edge devices, such as mobile phones, drones, or embedded cameras in IoT systems.
-This democratizes access to high-quality image restoration, which may positively impact users in low-resource settings or in critical applications like emergency response and environmental monitoring.
-From a research perspective, our modular design and SPD-based contrastive formulation may inspire further work on principled representation learning for restoration and beyond, encouraging more geometrically-aware approaches in low-level vision.
-While our method is intended for general-purpose image enhancement, we acknowledge that improved image restoration techniques can also be misused for deceptive media editing or surveillance applications that raise privacy concerns.
-We encourage future practitioners to adopt this technology responsibly and in alignment with ethical standards.
-Our code and models will be released with appropriate licenses and documentation to promote transparency and responsible use.
+Image restoration (IR) is a fundamental task with applications in photography, remote sensing, surveillance, autonomous driving, medical imaging, and scientific visualization.
+By proposing a unified and efficient framework capable of handling diverse degradation types with minimal computational cost, our work may benefit scenarios where image quality is compromised by environmental or hardware constraints.
+The lightweight design of MIRAGE further enables deployment on resource-limited devices such as mobile phones, drones, or embedded cameras, which can support use cases in low-resource settings or critical domains like emergency response and environmental monitoring.
+From a research perspective, our modular design and SPD-based contrastive formulation may encourage further exploration of geometrically-aware representation learning in restoration and related areas.